tenstorrent/SweRV-ISS/README.md

 3. The Whisper source code which can be downloaded from [github.](https://github.com/tenstorrent/SweRV-ISS)

-4. The g++ compiler version 10 or higher to compiler Whisper.
+4. The g++ compiler version 12 or higher to compiler Whisper.
 The g++ compiler can be installed from a Linux distribution.
 Alternatively, the source code can be downloaded from [gnu.org/software/gcc.](https://www.gnu.org/software/gcc)

-5. The boost library version 1.67 of higher compiled with c++-14 or c++-17.
+5. The boost library version 1.75 of higher compiled with c++-20.
    Boost source can be downloaded from [boost.org.](https://www.boost.org)